Panavia Tornado: Variable-sweep wing

 In order for the Tornado to perform well as a low-level supersonic strike aircraft, it was considered necessary for it to possess good high-speed and low-speed flight characteristics.
 To achieve high-speed performance, a swept or delta wing is typically adopted, but these wing designs are inefficient at low speeds.
 To operate at both high and low speeds with great effectiveness, the Tornado uses a variable-sweep wing.
-The swing-wing was also used by the older American General Dynamics F-111 Aardvark strike fighter, and the Soviet Mikoyan-Gurevich MiG-23 fighter.
+The swing-wing was used by the older American General Dynamics F-111 Aardvark strike fighter, and the Soviet Mikoyan-Gurevich MiG-23 fighter for example.
 The smaller Tornado has many similarities with the F-111, however the Tornado differs in being a multi-role aircraft with more advanced onboard systems and avionics.

 The amount of wing sweep (i.e. the angle of the wings in relation to the fuselage) is selected in flight by the pilot.
 Sweep angles can be chosen between 25 degrees and 67 degrees with a speed range for each angle.
 Some Tornado ADVs were outfitted with an automatic wing-sweep system to reduce pilot workload.
 When the wings are swept back, the exposed wing area is lowered and drag is significantly decreased, which is conducive to performing high-speed low-level flight.
 The weapons pylons pivot with the angle of the variable-sweep wings so that the stores point in the direction of flight and do not hinder any wing positions.

 In development, significant attention was given to the Tornado's short-field take-off and landing (STOL) performance.
 Germany, in particular, encouraged this design aspect.
 For shorter take-off and landing distances, the Tornado can sweep its wings forwards to the 25-degree position, and deploy its full-span flaps and leading edge slats to allow the aircraft to fly at lower speeds.
 These features, in combination with the thrust reverser-equipped engines, give the Tornado excellent low-speed handling and landing characteristics.